Simon Nesbitt KC

 • Co-arbitrator in an LCIA arbitration seated in London of claims by Austrian and Maltese banks against a Russian borrower and UK assignor under a subordinated loan agreement, including determining two anti-suit injunction applications brought by the claimants to restrain one of the respondents from pursuing proceedings in a foreign court.

-• Chairman in an LCIA arbitration seated in London of claims brought by an Austrian bank against two Russian guarantors in respect of the non-payment of substantial loans under a facilities agreement.
+• Chair in an LCIA arbitration seated in London of claims brought by an Austrian bank against two Russian guarantors in respect of the non-payment of substantial loans under a facilities agreement.

 • Sole arbitrator in an ICC arbitration seated in London between an Italian manufacturer of pharmaceutical equipment and its Indian distributor, for breach of a distribution agreement governed by Italian law.